 Security threats have always been the bane of Windows users.
 This led to the development of anti-virus software.
 Anti-virus applications seek to detect threats and eliminate them before they can cause damage.
 This has always been hit-and-miss.
-Even the top ranked anti-virus product cannot protect against all existing threats, and new threats emerge every day.
+Even the top ranked anti-virus product cannot protect against all existing threats, let alone the many new threats that emerge every day.

-Anti-virus software also has a downside.
+Anti-virus software also has drawbacks.
 It introduces more complexity into an already complex system.
 It can interfere with the functioning of applications, or the computer as a whole.
-In some ways it can make the computer less secure, because it opens up a new target for the malware creators to attack.
+Ironically, antivirus software can sometimes make the computer less secure in some ways.
+This is because it opens up new targets for the malware creators to attack.

-Malware might be the biggest source of problems with Windows computers, but the second biggest cause of problems is arguably anti-virus software itself!
+Malware might be the biggest source of problems with Windows computers, but problems caused by antivirus software itself is a close second!

 There is a currently a particularly nasty form of malware circulating the internet dubbed “ransomware”.

 It can completely wipe out a computer, plus any external drives or network drives attached.
 Once infected you are effectively locked out of your PC and files.
 All your computer does is show you a message about paying a large ransom in a crypto-currency like BitCoin.
 The ransoms I have seen have been for US$500, but there is no guarantee that paying the ransom will undo the damage.

 Infections are usually caused by opening an email attachment, but the malware can also be disguised as music, movies or software from torrent and download sites.

 Prevention is important as recovery is expensive and some or all of your data could be lost permanently.
 Once infected, the only guaranteed cure is to recover from a backup.
 If the backup is connected at the time of infection it is likely to be lost too.